Child Care Business Plan Template

 While this may seem unnecessary, it serves multiple purposes.

 First, researching the child care industry educates you.
-It helps you understand the market in which you are operating.
+It helps you understand the local market in which you are operating.

 Secondly, market research can improve your strategy particularly if your research identifies market trends.
 For example, if there was a trend towards child care that includes transportation, it would be helpful to ensure your plan calls for such a service.